R vs Python for Data Science – Who will win the battle?

 - In this, with the help of only a few lines, you can write statistical models.

-- It has a very good feature that in several ways we can write the same piece of functionality.
+- It has a very good feature which includes several ways to write the same piece of functionality.

-- Particularly in python, in the same way, we can write a piece of functionality.
+- Particularly in Python, we can write a piece of functionality in the same way.

-Python: it is an important feature of it that it is used for doing something unique.
+- Python: It is an important feature of Python that it is used for doing something unique.
 Also, it is used for scripting a website by developers.

-R: In R, at the start, it is having a steep learning curve.
+- R: At the start, it is having a steep learning curve.
 But as soon as you know the basics, you can learn advanced stuff.
-And a good thing about R is that it’s not hard for experienced programmers.
+And, a good thing about R is that it’s not difficult for experienced programmers.

-i.
-Why is Python great for data science?
+1. Why is Python great for Data Science?

 - R is a specific programming language that is oriented towards statistical modeling.
 It is the lingua franca of statistics which makes it an ideal option for data science.